feedpapers/limnopapers/README.md

 # limnopapers

-Code for creating an AWS lambda function to monitor limnology RSS feeds and tweet new articles.
+Code to monitor limnology RSS feeds and tweet new articles.

 Specific feeds include: